AlexBurnes/version-go/activeContext.md

 # Active Context: Version CLI Utility

 ## Current Work Focus
-**GITHUB ACTIONS TEST FAILURES FIXED (v1.4.1)** - Successfully resolved GitHub Actions cross-platform test failures by fixing git tag access and macOS test expectations.
-Updated .github/workflows/cross-platform-test.yml to use fetch-depth: 0 for proper git tag access during CI/CD execution.
-Fixed pkg/version/platform_test.go to accept actual macOS version numbers instead of requiring "darwin" prefix, aligning with correct implementation behavior.
-All tests now pass locally and GitHub Actions should pass on all platforms.
-Version bumped to v1.4.1 with automatic packaging file updates.
-Ready for commit, tag, and push to release test fixes.
+**LIBRARY API ENHANCEMENTS (v1.4.2)** - Fixed GetVersionWithPrefix() git tag conversion and added GetRawTag() function for raw git tag retrieval.
+Fixed bug where GetVersionWithPrefix() was not converting git tag delimiter from `-` to `~` for prerelease versions, ensuring consistency with GetVersion() behavior.
+Added new GetRawTag() function that returns the exact git tag without any transformations, providing three clear options for consumer applications.
+All tests pass with comprehensive test coverage.
+Version bumped to v1.4.2 with automatic packaging file updates.
+Ready for commit, tag, and push to release library improvements.

 ## Recent Changes
+- **NEW (Latest)**: Library API Enhancements (v1.4.2)
+  - **COMPLETED**: Fixed GetVersionWithPrefix() to properly convert git tag format from `-` to `~`
+  - **COMPLETED**: Added ConvertGitTag() call to GetVersionWithPrefix() for delimiter conversion
+  - **COMPLETED**: Added new GetRawTag() function to retrieve raw git tag without transformations
+  - **COMPLETED**: Comprehensive test coverage for GetRawTag() in pkg/version/git_test.go
+  - **COMPLETED**: Updated CHANGELOG.md with detailed documentation of changes and usage summary
+  - **COMPLETED**: Version bumped to v1.4.2 with automatic packaging file updates
+  - **COMPLETED**: All tests pass with race detection enabled
+  - **COMPLETED**: Ready for release with library API improvements
-- **NEW (Latest)**: GitHub Actions Test Failures Fix (v1.4.1)
+- **NEW (Previous)**: GitHub Actions Test Failures Fix (v1.4.1)
   - **COMPLETED**: Fixed GitHub Actions cross-platform test workflow to properly fetch git tags
   - **COMPLETED**: Updated .github/workflows/cross-platform-test.yml to use fetch-depth: 0 in checkout actions
   - **COMPLETED**: Resolved "No version tags found" errors in git-dependent tests on GitHub Actions